yoshidayasutaka/mcp/src/cost-analysis-mcp-server/README.md

 ## Installation

-Install the MCP server:

-Here are some ways you can work with MCP across AWS, and we’ll be adding support to more products including Amazon Q Developer CLI soon: (e.g. for Amazon Q DeveloperCLI MCP, `~/.aws/amazonq/mcp.json`):
+Here are some ways you can work with MCP across AWS, and we'll be adding support to more products including Amazon Q Developer CLI soon: (e.g. for Amazon Q DeveloperCLI MCP, `~/.aws/amazonq/mcp.json`):

 ```json
 {